Tux/Text-CSV_XS/doc/CSV_XS.md

 [Text::CSV::Encoded](https://metacpan.org/pod/Text%3A%3ACSV%3A%3AEncoded),     [Text::CSV::Separator](https://metacpan.org/pod/Text%3A%3ACSV%3A%3ASeparator),    [Text::CSV::Slurp](https://metacpan.org/pod/Text%3A%3ACSV%3A%3ASlurp),
 [Spreadsheet::CSV](https://metacpan.org/pod/Spreadsheet%3A%3ACSV) and [Spreadsheet::Read](https://metacpan.org/pod/Spreadsheet%3A%3ARead), and of course [perl](https://metacpan.org/pod/perl).

-If you are using perl6,  you can have a look at  `Text::CSV`  in the perl6 ecosystem, offering the same features.
+If you are using Raku,  have a look at `Text::CSV` in the Raku ecosystem, offering the same features.

 ### non-perl